Are you looking for things to do in Youngstown Ohio?

 Located on the campus of my alma mater, Youngstown State University, is the Ward Beecher Planetarium.

-A very popular attraction it provides a very unusual and educational experience for children and adults alike.
+A very popular attraction, it provides a very unusual and educational experience for children and adults alike.

-Constantly being updated with the most up-to-date technology, the Ward Beecher Planetarium is one of the most educational things to do in Youngstown Ohio.
+the Ward Beecher Planetarium is one of the most educational things to do in Youngstown Ohio.

 Clarence R Smith Mineral Museum